menandmice/micetro_docs/guides/user-manual/appliance_management.rst

 Edit Appliance Name
 -------------------

-This feature allows you to change the name or IP Address used to connect to a Men & Mice Appliance.
+This feature allows you to change the name or IP Address used to connect to a Men&Mice Appliance.
 This is useful if you need to refer to the Appliance by another name or if you are connecting to the Appliance by an IP Address and the IP Address has changed.

 To access this feature, do the following: